 What kinds of items can I buy?

-Products include tote bags, purses, coffee cup cozies, seasonal greeting cards, and more.
+Products include tote bags, purses, coffee cup cozies, seasonal greeting cards, clothing, and more.
 Our specialty product, the banner bag, is a large tote bag made from upcycled event banners donated by Downtown Phoenix, Inc.

 How Can I Get Involved?

 Donate: Donations of sewing machines, fabric, and other sewing supplies support our work.
 Click here for more information about making a donation.